Carra2023/ENVI5809_Group-2_LSD-Forecast-Modelling/README.md

 ## Scientific Questions/Hypothesis

 1. Can we build a blueprint predictive forecast model for longshore sediment transport to identify the locations and magnitudes of accretional and erosional ‘hotspots’ for two highly urbanised regions along the NSW coast?
 2. Can a hindcast model of nearshore wave data from two periods of time at the same location highlight the need for predictive wave and sediment transport modelling?
-3. What are the magnitudes of LSD from a 7-day forecast?
+3. What are the magnitudes of LSD from a 7-day hindcast?
 And what impact does this have on the human environment?